-Work on the Natural Burial Ground commenced at the far end of the Cemetery in November 2015 and the soil is now ‘settling down’ for use in late 2017.
+Work on the Natural Burial Ground commenced at the far end of the Cemetery in November 2015 and the soil is now ‘settling down’ for use later this year.
 It has been cleared, landscaped, a perimeter path has been laid and the 1,000 bulbs have been planted by children at the local Lanesend Primary School.
 A seed flower mix across the area is now taking root.

 When it is restored later this year the East Chapel will, once again, become available for funeral services.

 The size of the grant was determined principally from detailed work by Architects, Consulting Engineers and Quantity Surveyors during late 2014/early 2015.

 Project Managers: The Project Firm of Carisbrooke, Isle of Wight